apache/jackrabbit-filevault/src/site/markdown/filter.md

 </filter>
 <filter root="/conf/app/settings/conf1"  mode="replace"/>
 ```
 Using these two entries, the content under /conf/app/settings/conf1 will be ignored since the first filter came first, even if the exclude rule will omit the node during installation.
-Put the most specific first for it to apply.
+Since this can cause confusion, it is recommended to avoid overlapping filter roots.
+If overlapping roots are actually needed, the most specific one can be put first so it applies.

 ### XML Schema